Is it possible that you can use face oil on oily skin?

 Miracle Cleanse has been formulated with healing botanical oils to protect as it cleanses.

 Bio Lipid Complex contains the perfect balance of phytosterols and ceramides to bring the skin in a state of flux back into balance.

 Nectar Treatment Balm has potent healing herbs, butters, and phytosterols, to facilitate healing on a deeper level.

 So, rather than battling oily skin blues by using harsh astringents – which cause oil glands to overcompensate – why not reach for a beautiful botanical blend instead?
-Calm inflammation and bacterial proliferation and bring your skin back into balance.
+To calm your inflammation and reduce bacterial proliferation, bringing your skin back into a natural state of balance.